dheera/shoji-lamps/README.md

 # Printing the Shoji screens

 The Shoji screens require printing sequentially in multiple colors.
 You can do this with a single extruder setup and just change the color for different layer heights.
-The white screen is just a single layer thick, those that have drawings of e.g. bamboo or birds are in the 2nd layer in black, and the rest of the layers going up from there are the brown ("wood") only.
+Assuming you are using a layer height of 0.15mm, the white screen is just one single layer thick, drawings such as bamboo or birds are in the 2nd layer (black), and the rest of the layers going up from there comprise the "wooden" structures (brown).

 The trickiest part of printing the screens by far is making sure your bed level and Live Adjust Z is calibrated properly, since the white screen is only a single layer thick.
 If you are using a Prusa, please use the 7x7 bed level correction mode present in more recent firmware as it works **much** better than 3x3.